marcusmchale/breedcafs/README.md

     * Conditions
       - Each record corresponds to a period of time
       - Un-bound ranges (i.e. no start and/or end time) are supported
+    * Curves
+      - An independent (X) and dependent (Y) variable, paired.
+      - These are stored as a list of X and a list of Y variables that are the same length and in the paired order (ascending X values)
+      - Missing values from Y are removed from X
+      - Records are not accepted that differ in the value of Y at a given time, for a given replicate at a given X value.
-   * Records are stored in a direct path between the relevant Item and Feature
+   * Records are stored as nodes connected to the "ItemFeature" node on the path between an Item and a Feature
  * Features
    * Standardised set of descriptions for properties, traits and conditions
      * Record Type